Outdoor Leadership & Adventure Education

 - Students will effectively plan and facilitate an instructional experience.

-- Students will successfully plan and manage an adventure program.
+- Students will demonstrate the ability to successfully plan an adventure program.

-- Students will assess and respond to an emergency situation.
+- Students will demonstrate the ability to assess and respond to an emergency situation.

-- Students will earn at least one instructor-level certification in an adventure sports field skill at an industry-standard intermediate level.
+- Students will facilitate at least one adventure sports field skill at an industry-standard intermediate level.